yhan337-alt/Making-journal/journal-pages/week-06.md

 https://www.fact.co.uk/artwork/the-heart-library-project-2007

 ![data](../assets/week-06/heart.png)
+*Figure 1: Picture of Heart Library Project by George Khut.*

 What draws me to it?
 - It immerses visitors by visualising their heart rate data in real time through visual and auditory elements, allowing them to directly experience the connection between the body and mind.